amontalenti/rapid-web-slides/index.rst

 * writing a testing a database schema
 * implementing pure Python classes / functions
 * thinking about scale and performance
-* writing a program with a command-line interface
+* building a command-line interface

 This is a kind of "comfort zone" for typical programmers.